 - A Spaniard named De Filippi was the first one to discover a wild guppy,

-2. During 1857 to 1858 a discovery made by a German individual Julius Gollmer concerning the wild guppy,
+2. From 1857 to 1858 a discovery was made by a German individual Julius Gollmer concerning the wild guppy,

-because of a filing error and no record keeping of that time, he did not get the credit for this.
+because of a filing error and no record keeping at that time, he did not get the credit for this.

-Though the fish got attention in Imperial Persian Academy of Science in Berlin, it didn’t create any excitement.
+Though the fish got attention at the Imperial Persian Academy of Science in Berlin, it didn’t create any excitement.

 3. The fish remained in specimen jars at this location until 1859 it got its first scientific description.

-4. Then in 1866 the males guppy sent by Gomer to Berlin came into light and named as Gitandinus Guppy.
+4. Then in 1866 the male guppy sent by Gomer to Berlin came into light and was named Gitandinus Guppy.

-Over time the guppy was to various museums and got 11 different scientific names.
+with the passage of time, the guppy fish finds its way to various museums and hence got 11 various scientific names.

 5. later it was discovered that these were not new species of the guppy but different strains.